correaph/on-offline-budget-trackers/README.md

-# Online/Offline Budget Trackers
+# fitness-tracker

 ## Description :octocat:

-Use this app to track your workouts.
-It was built using mongoose to interact with mogodb.
+Use this app to track your budget.
+It was built to be used online (mongodb) and offline (indexeddb).
+When there is no connection, data will be saved locally.
+When network back online, data is synchronized with network database.

 ![Screenshot](screenshot.png)